Skip to main content

 Manufacturing & Health

 There are over 12 million manufacturing workers in the United States, representing almost 9 percent of the workforce.
 Manufacturing workers have historically earned higher wages than similar workers in other industries, and are more likely to be offered health insurance.
-However, manufacturing workers and communicates have higher rates of:
+However, manufacturing workers and communities have higher rates of:

 The goal of the Manufacturing and Health Research Program is to generate evidence to improve the health of manufacturing employees and communities while also improving the value of health spending for companies.